home-assistant/home-assistant.io/source/_integrations/google_generative_ai_conversation.markdown

 The Google Generative AI API key is used to authenticate requests to the Google Generative AI API.
 To generate an API key take the following steps:

-- Visit the [API Keys page](https://makersuite.google.com/app/apikey) to retrieve the API key you'll use to configure the integration.
+- Visit the [API Keys page](https://aistudio.google.com/app/apikey) to retrieve the API key you'll use to configure the integration.

 On the same page, you can see your plan: *free of charge* if the associated Google Cloud project doesn't have billing, or *pay-as-you-go* if the associated Google Cloud project has billing enabled.
-Comparison of the plans is available [here](https://ai.google.dev/pricing).
-The big differences are: free of charge is rate limited and free prompts/responses are used for product improvement.
+Comparison of the plans is available [at this pricing page](https://ai.google.dev/pricing).
+The major differences include: the free of charge plan is rate limited, free prompts/responses are used for product improvement, and the free plan is not available in all [regions](https://ai.google.dev/gemini-api/docs/available-regions).

 {% include integrations/option_flow.md %}
 {% configuration_basic %}